Healthy Homes Assessment Pinehaven

 Draught Stopping Pinehaven

-Draughts can lead to dropping temperatures within homes.
-A draughty house is more expensive to heat, meaning wasting money and energy.
+Draughts increase the likelihood of lower temperatures in homes.
+A cold house is more expensive to heat, which completed jobs in wasting energy and increased bills.

-If you can feel external air entering or the sound of a clear draught emanating from a crack or a gap, then it is likely to be a gap or hole that needs sealing in the way you can.
-Cracks or gaps with large gaps must be permanently stopped.
-Any gaps greater than 3mm that let air into or out from the home require the sealing.
-For instance, if an open fireplace isn’t being used, it could cause draughts, and must be sealed off.
-Landlords and property managers are accountable for ensuring such draughts are eliminated whenever possible.
+If you are able to feel external air coming in or the air is clear out of a hole or gap, then it’s most likely a gap or hole which requirements sealing in the way you can.
+Large gaps and cracks should be permanently stopped.
+Any gaps greater than 3mm that let air into or out within your home require the sealing.
+For example, if an open fireplace isn’t used it could cause draughts, and must be sealed off.
+Landlords and property managers are accountable for making sure that these draughts are stopped in the maximum extent possible.

-You don’t need to cover up holes or gaps in the construction.
-For example, tiny gaps around doors and windows might be necessary to allow movement of the structure as the house heats and cools, in order to let them be closed and opened rather instead of being stuck.
-We will inspect all windows and doors as part of our Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the structure as the household heats and cools, to allow them to be closed and opened instead of than securing.
+We will inspect every window and door in our Healthy Homes assessment of your rental property.

 draught stopping building inspections